robbrucks/AltairDuino-How-To/Basics.md

 and sets processor settings to an initialized state.
 * The following procedure performs a hard-reset on the system

-       Hold the STOP switch up and press the RESET switch up
+       Hold the STOP switch up and press the RESET switch up, then release

 * **You should always perform a hard reset immediately after powering on the Altair**

 ## Built-in Binary programs
 A sample set of binary programs has been pre-installed on the Arduino for running on the Altair.
-Some of these programs use the LEDs and switches on the Altair front panel as the user interface while some require a serial terminal as a user interface.
+Some of these programs use the LEDs and switches on the Altair front panel as the user interface, while most require a serial terminal as a user interface.

 ### Print the list of built-in Binary programs